 The last nationwide census in the United States was carried out in 2010, when the population of Alaska was officially counted at 710,231 people.
 That figure represented a growth in population of 13.3% from the year 2000.
 Since the 2010 census results were announced, the United States Census Bureau has announced a further estimates of the population in 2011 (722,718) and 2012 (731,449).

-Those figures make Alaska the 47th largest state in the country.
-When you also bear in mind that with a massive surface area of 663,268 square miles, Alaska is by far the largest state in the US, it’s obvious that Alaska is also by far the most sparsely populated state in the Union, with an average of just 1.26 people per square mile.
-You can read more about the United States 2013 Population in our summary article.
+The current population of Alaska ranks the state 48th in the country in total population.
+With a massive surface area of 665,384 square miles, Alaska is by far the largest state in the US.
+It's obvious that Alaska is also by far the most sparsely populated state in the Union, with an average density of just 1.2 people per square mile.

 As you would imagine, there aren't many big cities in Alaska.
 In total, there are just 29 cities and towns with a population of more than 1,000 people.
 The largest city, Anchorage, was home to 298,695 people in 2015, making it the 82nd largest city in the USA.
 Aside from Anchorage, there are only two cities with a population of more than 10,000 people - Juneau, the State capital, (pop: 32,756) and Fairbanks (pop: 32,325).

 The median age is 33.6, with 47.7% females to 52.2% males.
 In religious terms, 62% of Alaskans relate to a Christian based faith, 6% with a non-Christian faith, and 31% having no affiliation with any religion.